How Much Does It Cost to Install Aluminum Soffit? [2024 Data]

 DIY Installing Aluminum Soffit vs. Hiring a Pro

-There are a few reasons why you should hire out this work and rely on a professional.
-Firstly, incorrect installation may mean the soffit won’t work correctly and can result in leaks and pest infestations.
+Installing aluminum soffits yourself will save you between $1,900 and $2,400 in labor costs.
+However, there are a few reasons why it’s a good idea to hire a roofer to get the job done.
+Firstly, incorrect installation may mean the soffit won’t work correctly and can result in a higher risk of leaks and pest infestations.

 Tips to Reduce Cost While Installing Aluminum Soffit